-Two episodes highlighting humpback whales and featuring researchers from the University of Hawaiʻi at Mānoa and UH Hilo are in a new PBS series, Changing Seas.
+Two episodes highlighting humpback whales and featuring researchers from the University of Hawaiʻi at Mānoa and UH Hilo are in new episodes of the public television series Changing Seas, produced by South Florida PBS.
 The series premieres on June 22.

 UH researchers who appear in the first two episodes Vanishing Whales and Humpback Health include Kristi West, an associate researcher at UH Mānoa’s Hawaiʻi Institute of Marine Biology; Martin van Aswegen, a PhD candidate at UH Mānoa’s Marine Mammal Research Program (MMRP); Adam Pack, a marine mammal scientist at UH Hilo; and Lars Bejder, director of MMRP.